cockroachdb/docs/src/current/cockroachcloud/costs.md

 <section class="filter-content" markdown="1" data-scope="advanced">

-For CockroachDB Standard and Advanced, CockroachDB Cloud bills directly to customers based on their usage.
+For CockroachDB Advanced, CockroachDB Cloud bills directly to customers based on their usage.

 The usage data is based on the volume of data moved (per GiB) and the cloud provider’s identified data transfer type, which CockroachDB categorizes as **Same-region data transfer**, **Cross-Region data transfer**, or **Public Internet data transfer**.
 Each category is reflected as a line item on your invoice.
 Within each data transfer category, for a given Cloud provider, rates are consistent across plans: CockroachDB Standard, Advanced, and Advanced with security add-on enabled.